wtrocki/openshift-node-live-edit/README.md

 # Notes

 Created just for demo purposes.
 Do not use this in production :)
-This particular example shows how to sync node.js apps but rsync and forever are generic enough to use them with any other technology.
+Example shows how to sync node.js apps but rsync and forever are generic enough to use them with any other technology.
 I used similar approach to live reload archives and binary files.